egxn/boar/README.md

 ## Idea

-This is a 🦀 Rust app as webserver and a ⚛️ React app as web application over your local network
+This is a 🦀 Rust app as web server and a ⚛️ React app as web application over your local network